johnwcowan/r7rs-work/BytestringsCowan.md

 Converts *args* into a sequence of small integers and returns them as a bytevector as follows:

-If *arg* is an integer in the range 0-255, it is added to the result.
+If *arg* is an exact integer in the range 0-255 inclusive, it is added to the result.

 If *arg* is a printable ASCII character (that is, its